-We are specialized professionals committed to the educational and emotional development of each and every student and work collaboratively with students, parents, schools and community partners to facilitate supports and services that reduce barriers to student learning and success.
-By advocating for students, we help to maximize a successful school experience.
+We are specialized professionals committed to the educational and emotional development of each and every student and work collaboratively with students, parents, schools and community partners to facilitate supports and services that reduce barriers to student learning.
+Our coordinated services help students achieve success in our schools and community.

 School Psychologists are school-based mental health professionals trained in both psychology and education who support collaborative approaches to analyzing and resolving barriers that impact academic success.

 Psychological Services also includes the Bilingual Assessment Team who work with school teams in the assessment of English Language Learners who may require special education instruction and /or related services.

 For more information, contact Dr. Christina N. Conolly, Director at 240-314-4828.

 Pupil personnel workers are certified school-based professional who serve as advocates, consultants, and liaisons to students and families by providing direct intervention and case management services to identify, assess, and resolve various student concerns that impact academic success.

 For more information, contact Mr. Steve Neff, Director at 301-315-7335.

 School-based certified school counselors support the academic, personal, and social development of all students through a comprehensive school counseling program designed to foster and monitor progress toward high school graduation and college and career readiness.